Watch a Bear Fight Spill Into a New Jersey Street Like a Bar Brawl

 The Two Black Bears’ Battle Takes Over a Neighborhood

 However, they get back to the fight bite getting in each other’s faces with their mouths open and teeth bared.
-The smaller of the two bears attack the larger bear that has the high ground.
+The smaller of the two bears attacks the larger bear that has the high ground.
 The fight finally spills into the street where the combatants stand, bite, and wrestle.

 The person filming from inside their car drops the camera for a moment while the bears run back to the side of the street.
 Once the camera refocuses, one of the bears pins the other on its back.
 They once again take a breather since they’re clearly winded from the battle.
 Another car stops down the road and takes a look or pictures.